 Other than distance, the main barrier to entry on Broadway is cost.
 Sure, ticket scalping inflates the prices drastically – but even buying tickets straight from the theater itself can stress your wallet.
 Here’s some theater tips on how you can get more affordable tickets to Broadway shows.

 TDF, or the Theatre Development Fund, operates a few “TKTS” booths throughout the city.
 At these booths you can purchase same-day discounted tickets for Broadway and off-Broadway shows.
 You can spot the TKTS booth in Times Square by the iconic red steps that serve as its roof.

 You won’t be able to find mega-blockbusters like Hamilton or The Book of Mormon at a TKTS booth (since shows like these don’t have any extra tickets laying around).
 I’ve used TKTS for most of my theater-going life, and their generous discounts have enabled me to see many of my favorite Broadway shows.
 If you’re not in the mood for a musical, make sure to take advantage of the Times Square TKTS’s much shorter “express” line for plays.

-There are other ways to get discounted tickets, like Broadway Roulette and show-specific lotteries, but I have had the most success with these two.
+There are other ways to get discounted tickets, too, like Broadway Roulette and show-specific lotteries.
 If you are a student, many Broadway shows offer discounted student rush tickets for people with a college or high school ID.